Winter Car Care Checklist

-“You cannot miss sleep and still expect to be able to safely function behind the wheel,” said Dr. David Yang, executive director for the AAA Foundation for Traffic Safety.
+“You cannot miss sleep and still expect to be able to safely function behind the wheel,” said Dr. David Yang, executive director of the AAA Foundation for Traffic Safety.
 “Our new research shows that a driver who has slept for less than five hours has a crash risk comparable to someone driving drunk.”

-The AAA Foundation for Traffic Safety’s report, Acute Sleep Deprivation and Risk of Motor Vehicle Crash Involvement, reveals that drivers missing 2-3 hours of sleep in a 24-hour period more than quadrupled their risk of a crash compared to drivers getting the recommended seven hours of sleep.
+The AAA Foundation for Traffic Safety’s report, Acute Sleep Deprivation, and Risk of Motor Vehicle Crash Involvement reveals that drivers missing 2-3 hours of sleep in a 24-hour period more than quadrupled their risk of a crash compared to drivers getting the recommended seven hours of sleep.
 This is the same crash risk the National Highway Traffic Safety Administration associates with driving over the legal limit for alcohol.